siddharthraja/fingerspeller-lstm/README.md

 We use a residual network for this.
 This is implemented in TensorFlow again.

 ## Demo Run
-### th model.lua
+#### th model.lua
-This will do a sample run for a chunked data set consisting of a sequence of hand iamges.
+This will do a sample run for a chunked data set consisting of a sequence length of 5.
 Make sure to unzip the hand_images.zip file before running this command.